robfairh/arfc.github.io/software/moltres/wiki/input_example.md

 [`moltres/tests/twod_axi_coupled/auto_diff_rho.i`](https://github.com/arfc/moltres/blob/devel/tests/twod_axi_coupled/auto_diff_rho.i).
 This is a simple 2-D axisymmetric core model of the Molten Salt Reactor Experiment (MSRE) that was developed at Oak Ridge National Laboratory and was operated from 1965 through 1969.
-Simualtion results from a version of this model is documented in the article, [Introduction to Moltres: An application for simulation of Molten Salt Reactors](http://arfc.github.io/papers/lindsay_introduction_2018.pdf), which discusses simulation results, and compares them to a 3-D Motlres model of
+Simulation results from this 2-D model are documented in the article, [Introduction to Moltres: An application for simulation of Molten Salt Reactors](http://arfc.github.io/papers/lindsay_introduction_2018.pdf), which discusses simulation results, and compares them to a 3-D Motlres model of